Rajpratik71/Mininet-wiki/FAQ.md

 We provide a few examples of using the Python API in the `mininet/examples` directory.

-We also provide Python !DocStrings for every Mininet class and method, and you can view them using from within Python
+We also provide Python DocStrings for every Mininet class and method, and you can view them using from within Python

     >>> import mininet.node
     >>> help(mininet.node.Node)</verbatim>